Cauchy–Riemann equations: Conformal mappings in higher dimensions

 where Df is the Jacobian matrix, with transpose $Df^\mathsf{T}$, and I denotes the identity matrix.
 For n = 2, this system is equivalent to the standard Cauchy–Riemann equations of complex variables, and the solutions are holomorphic functions.
 In dimension n > 2, this is still sometimes called the Cauchy–Riemann system, and Liouville's theorem implies, under suitable smoothness assumptions, that any such mapping is a Möbius transformation.

+Lie pseudogroups

+One might seek to generalize the Cauchy-Riemann equations instead by asking more generally when are the solutions of a system of PDEs closed under composition.
+The theory of Lie Pseudogroups addresses these kinds of questions.